gioZAK/easy-metrics/README.md

 ### Owner goals
  * Provide an easy way to convert metrics.
- * Friendly design such as young kids to elder people can use it.
+ * Friendly UX in order for elder and kids to use the website easily.
  * Fast to load webpage.

 ### User Goals